bku14/SafeNet/Deliverables/Software_Development_Plan.md

 -   Written Status Reports (04/17)
   - This document will report our current status and health of our project
 -   Final Project Presentation (05/04)
-  - This presentation will outline our the final product and the process it took to make it.
+  - This presentation will outline the final product and the process it took to make it.

 ## 4.2 Project Resources